nhsconnect/Demographic-Event-Messages-CareConnect/pages/explore/explore_pds_change_of_address.md

 	PDS Change of Address Bundle <a href="images/explore/change_of_address_bundle.png" target="_blank">(open in new TAB)</a>
 </div>

-The `CareConnect-EMS-Patient-1` resource within the bundle will contain two addresses, one will represent the patients old address and one will represent the patients new address and will be identifiable by the `use` element within the addresses.
+The `CareConnect-EMS-Patient-1` resource within the bundle will contain two addresses, one will represent the patient's old address and one will represent the patients new address and will be identifiable by the `use` element within the addresses.

 ## PDS Change of Address Message Life Cycle ##

 The `PDS Change of Address` event message is always a `new` event and there is no concept of `update` or `delete` for the event message.

-If a subscriber receive multiple `PDS Change of Address` event messages for the same patient, the latest event message as indicated by the `timestamp` element within the MessageHeader resource should be considered the source of truth for the patients correct address.
+If a subscriber receives multiple `PDS Change of Address` event messages for the same patient, the latest event message as indicated by the `timestamp` element within the MessageHeader resource should be considered the source of truth for the patient's correct address.

 {% include important.html content="`PDS Change of Address` event messages will only be triggered for updates to the patients home address on the Spine.
 Changes to a patient temporary address's on Spine will not trigger a `PDS Change of Address` event message to be sent through the EMS." %}